 Student loans have a way of making you feel powerless.
 But the truth is, you have more control than you think.
 That’s what our Student Loan Smarts series is all about—helping you understand all of your options so you can make decisions that fit with your financial goals.

 One of those options?
 Choosing to consolidate or refinance student loans.
 But what is consolidation, what is refinancing, and how do you know which one (if either) is right for you?

 This is a somewhat complicated question, especially since these terms are sometimes used interchangeably.
 For example, consolidation simply means combining multiple student loans into one loan, but you get different results by consolidating with the federal government vs. consolidating with a private lender.
+What is student loan refinancing?
 Student loan refinancing is when you apply for a loan under new terms and use that loan to pay off one or more existing student loans.